 that was a real plot twist, wasn’t it?

-I think the best surprise so far though, is that all this work of coming home to you has have given me the kind of confidence I always wanted but never had, like the kind you need on a dance floor or in the bedroom.
+the best surprise so far though, is that all this work of coming home to you has have given me the kind of confidence i always wanted but never had, like the kind one requires on a dance floor or in the bedroom.

 it’s confusing, you know?